-What all these uses show is that psychedelic use is inextricably linked to human culture.
-They have been used for different purposes such as gaining and expanding understanding of the mind, enhancing creativity, No communing with gods and nature, as well as psychological healing.
+Table 1.
+What all these uses show is that psychedelic use is generative inextricably linked to human culture.
+They have been used for different purposes such as gaining and expanding of understanding of the mind, enhancing creativity, and the aling.
 These historic uses of psychedelics are now being resurrected today and this article explains why and how they work.